Event Summer School on Autonomous Systems

 Expected Learning Outcomes

-Upon completion of the Summer School, participants will be able to position their research within the broader ATLAS research framework from a system-level perspective and design high-level architectures for Digital Twins of embodied autonomous systems.
+Upon completion of the Summer School, participants will have been exposed to the latest research on autonomous systems and will be able to position their work within the broader ATLAS research framework from a system-level perspective and design high-level architectures of embodied autonomous systems.
 They will be trained to integrate sensing, perception, decision-making, and actuation within coherent AI-driven autonomous system architectures, and to apply distributed and federated learning approaches in networked and decentralized autonomous systems.
 Participants will also be able to consider safety constraints and explainability principles into system architectures, formulate cross-domain research concepts spanning Land, Air, and Space, and critically assess simulation-to-real gaps and validation strategies for physical AI systems.

 Organisers